suopte/terc/README.md

 suopte Remote Control (teRC)
 ============================

-Linux remote controller inspired by and based on the great [Linux Remote Control Application](https://github.com/Agneli/linux-remote-control) for Firefox OS.
+GNU/Linux remote control inspired by and based on the great [Linux Remote Control Application](https://github.com/Agneli/linux-remote-control) for Firefox OS.

 UI has been simplified and extended with a full (currently only Hungarian) keyboard including cursor and function keys.